kenny-co/sgd-uap-torch/README.md

 An example of a targeted UAP for a ResNet18 model on CIFAR-10 is shown above with its effect on the model's output distribution.
 The original model, which can be downloaded [here](https://drive.google.com/file/d/1lyFy1hXWC-kv8dM5qMS3_frQtyS-F7xv/view?usp=sharing), achieves 94.02% accuracy on the original test set.

-This repository contains sample code, interactive Jupyter notebooks, and pre-computed UAPs (see `uaps` folder) for the following work:
+This repository contains sample code, interactive Jupyter `notebooks`, and pre-computed `uaps` for the following work:

 * ["Robustness and Transferability of Universal Attacks on Compressed Models"](https://openreview.net/forum?id=HJx08NSnnE) [(AAAI'21 Workshop)](http://federated-learning.org/rseml2021/)
 * ["Universal Adversarial Perturbations to Understand Robustness of Texture vs. Shape-biased Training"](https://arxiv.org/abs/1911.10364)